bono2804/LANMon/README.md

 Credentials and device names are stored in NVS and survive power cycles.

-**To reset WiFi:** hold BOOT while powering on → returns to hotspot setup mode.
+**To reset WiFi:** power on and quickly push and hold BOOT button → returns to hotspot setup mode.

+**Bootloader:**  To enter bootloader hold BOOT then power on

 ---